History Files

 c.20 BC - AD 40

-The tribe is eventually subdued by Rome, but the creation of the province of Pannonia is poorly recorded by Roman authors, especially in eastern Pannonia.
-Like the Eravisci, it seems possible that the tribe may become an ally in order to keep it out of the anti-Roman revolt of the Celtic tribes to the south, especially that of the Scordisci.
+If it still exists, the tribe is eventually subdued by Rome.
+The creation of the province of Pannonia is poorly recorded by Roman authors, however, especially in eastern Pannonia.
+Like the Eravisci, it seems possible that the Hercuniates may become an ally in order to keep it free of the anti-Roman revolt of Celtic tribes to the south, especially that of the Scordisci.

 Images and text copyright © all contributors mentioned on this page.
 An original king list page for the History Files.